Killing a Vortex: Algorithmic consequences

-The next observation follows by straightforward graph drawing arguments. \begin{lemma} There exists a function $f:\Bbb{N}\to\Bbb{N}$ such that the following holds: Suppose that $Γ$ is the cross-free drawing on a disk of some 2-connected planar graph $G$ on $n$ vertices and $C$ be the cycle of $G$ defined by the boundary of the external of $Γ.$ Let also $Γ'$ be a standard cross-free drawing on a disk of the \hyperref[@consistently]{$(f(n)\times f(n))$-cylindrical grid} $G'$ and let $C'$ be the cycle of $G'$ defined by the boundary of the external face of $Γ'.$ Then there is a \hyperref[@attachements]{minor model} $\CondSet{X_v}{v\in\V{H}}$ of $G$ to $G'$ such that for every $v\in V(C),$ $X_{v}$ is a subpath of $C'.$
+The next observation follows by straightforward graph drawing arguments (see e.g., \cite[Lemma 5.5]{BasteST23Hitting}).
+Recall that we defined a \textsl{standard cross-free drawing on a disk $ \Delta$} of the $(t\times s)$-cylindrical grid one where of the extremal cycles is drawn on the boundary of $ \Delta$ \begin{lemma} There exists a function $f:\Bbb{N}\to\Bbb{N}$ such that the following holds: Suppose that $\gamma$ is the embedding of some 2-connected planar graph $G$ on $n$ vertices in a closed disk $ \Delta$ and let $C$ be the cycle of $G$ whose drawing is the boundary of $ \Delta.$ Let also $\gamma'$ be a standard cross-free drawing on a disk of the \hyperref[@consistently]{$(f(n)\times f(n))$-cylindrical grid} $G'$ in a closed disk $ \Delta'$ and let $C'$ be the cycle of $G'$ defined by the boundary of the external face of $\gamma'.$ Then there is a \hyperref[@attachements]{minor model} $\CondSet{X_v}{v\in\V{H}}$ of $G$ to $G'$ such that for every $v\in V(C),$ $X_{v}$ is a subpath of $C'.$ Moreover, $f$ is a quadratic function. \end{lemma}